jettero/trivial-bayes/README.md

 # cards-example.py — outputs this

     Have someone draw a cards from a deck.
 They tell you it's a face card, what's the probability it's a king?

-    (You could totally do this without invoking Bayes, but you can use Bayes too and get the same thing.)
+    (You could totally do this without invoking Bayes… Here's how you use Bayes.)

     P(King)              = 0.0769 aka the prior probability